Blog

 4. Come back recharged and focused—then start writing.

 When you return from your breather—hopefully reenergized—it is time to start writing!
 Review your notes and organize them.
-Develop a structure for your written reflection, and choose the main points you want to focus on in your essay.
-What message do you want to deliver to the admissions committee?
-Because of the brevity of the post-interview reflection essay, you will not be able to (nor should you) touch on every single question in the interview.
-However, key points you might want to include are as follows (in no particular order):
+Recall the structure for your written reflection that I recommended earlier in this post, and choose the main points you want to focus on in your essay.
+What message do you want to send the admissions committee?
+Because of the brevity of the Post-Interview Reflection, you will not be able to (nor should you) touch on every single question in the interview.
+However, you might want to include the following key points (in no particular order):

 • A brief thank you